Beliavsky/Julia-vs.-Fortran-syntax/README.md

 `dog` and `Dog` are distinct variables in Julia but not in Fortran

-loops:
+loops in JUlia

-    for i in 1:3 # Julia
+    for i in 1:3
         println(i," ",i^2)
     end

-vs.
+vs. Fortran

-    do i=1,3 !
-Fortran
+    do i=1,3
         print*,i,i**2
     end do

-If block:
+If block in Julia

-    if someVar > 10 # Julia
+    if someVar > 10
         println("someVar is totally bigger than 10.")
     elseif someVar < 10    # This elseif clause is optional. println("someVar is smaller than 10.")